fbertram/WPnGit/README.md

 * revision-control the site, including files and database entries
 * deploy the local site to the host

 Coming from a software background, we really wanted to use git to revision-control our site.
 There are solutions out there to do so, `VersionPress` being one of them.
-However, we felt that these solutions had severe shortcomings, most importantly only partial support of WordPress plugins, and the missing ability to do proper merges.
+However, we felt that these solutions had severe shortcomings, most importantly only partial support of WordPress plugins and their database entries.

-Using plain vanilla git, plus a few scripts we have create a solution that fits our bill a little better.
+Using plain vanilla git plus a few scripts, we have create a solution that fits our bill a little better.
 We actually use this approach to manage five of our own websites.
-Hopefully, you will find this useful.
+Hopefully, you will find this project useful.